Published July 7, 2020

 Cheyenne hides her pregnancy from Johnny.
 Harry buries his love for Cheyenne in the lyrics of a song.
 Johnny withdraws into his own vision for the band.
 Richie walks the fine line between keeping peace and staying out of the conflict.

 Through answers to interview questions, the band members relate their experiences as the Scar Boys face bigger problems and more pressure than ever before.
-What began as Harry’s story now becomes the story of four teens bound together … Continue reading
+What began as Harry’s story now becomes the story of four teens bound … Continue reading

 Escape From Sudan by Amanda DiCianni: I’ve been looking forward to reviewing this book for some time.
 I think novels like this can be a great tool to introduce kids to world events.